devaki264/flowsupport-ai/README.md

 1. ✅ Ship working code quickly (48 hours)
 2. ✅ Test real assumptions (tried 2 approaches)
 3. ✅ Learn from failures (documented what didn't work)
-4. ✅ Think about production (clear roadmap to scale)
+4. ✅ Think about production (clear next steps)

 **What I Didn't Do:**
 ❌ Pretend it's production-ready when it's not